The Deskless Workforce: Everything You Need to Know

 What is the Deskless Workforce?

-Deskless workers are employees who do not sit behind a desk or use a computer for work.
-So, nearly every industry has deskless workers as a core part of the workforce.
+Nearly every industry has deskless workers as a core part of the workforce.
 This includes:

 - Healthcare Workers: The majority of workers in healthcare systems are deskless.
 From doctors and nurses to non-clinical staff in hospitals and clinics, these employees work on their feet to care for patients.

 - Manufacturing Workers: Employees who work in manufacturing plants/facilities as well as line workers are all types of deskless employees in manufacturing.

 - Logistics Workers: Truckers, distribution center workers, dock workers, plant supervisors, and many others all make up the logistics deskless workforce.
 While there are supporting teams in offices in logistics and manufacturing, most workers in these fields are deskless.

 - Hospitality Workers: Hospitality is a huge industry driven by workers in the field.
 Most of these workers are what we would describe as “frontline workers” because they are the face of your company and actually interact with your customers.
 This includes restaurant staff, casino employees, hotel employees, and retail workers.

 - Government and Municipality Workers: While there are many government employees who do sit at a desk for their jobs, many workers within local governments and municipalities work in field positions within the community.